All applications are due by 11:59 pm ET on the date listed to be considered for the round.

 Your resume should include up-to-date educational information and professional experience.
 Please include dates.
 These should correspond with the dates you provide in your application.
 You may include community/professional service activities as well as hobbies/interests.
 We recommend that your resume be no longer than one page.

-Michigan Ross deeply values student engagement beyond the classroom.
-Please describe two or three ways in which you plan to be involved as a contributing member of the Michigan Ross community.
+- Michigan Ross deeply values student engagement beyond the classroom.
+Please describe two or three meaningful ways in which you have engaged in your communities.
+(200 word minimum.
+Content beyond 300 words will not be reviewed.)

-Choose one (1) short answer prompt from the list below:
+- Choose one (1) short answer prompt from the list below.
+(200 word minimum.
+Content beyond 300 words will not be reviewed.)

-My best friend would describe me as ...
+My best friend or colleague would describe me as…

 If there is any other information that you believe is important to our assessment of your candidacy, feel free to add it to your application.
 (If in written form, limit your response to 500 words.)